What is a Business Card?

 Launch Adobe InDesign and start a new project.
 Under the Intent menu, select Print and in the Number of Pages menu, write 1 unless you're making double-sided business cards.
 To set up the size of the business card, click on the Page Size's drop-down menu and select US Business Card.
 Alternatively, you can manually input the width and height to 3.5 inches and 2 inches, respectively.

 Just before you can start adding the text, you will need to decide first on a font type and size.
 In terms of type, simple ones such as Serif and Sans Serif are the best choices since they look professional and they are very legible.
-For the size, just make sure that the text is big enough for reading, but not too big that it'll clutter the business card's layout.
+For the size, just make sure that the text is big enough for reading, but not too big that it'll clutter the layout of your creative business card.

-Once you've finished adding the details and organizing them on the layout, save your work in a file format of your choice.
-Afterward, export your finished work in PDF since a lot of printers support this file format, and this is highly applicable if you prefer to have your business cards printed professionally.
+Once you've finished adding the details and organizing them on the layout, save your work in a document file format of your choice.
+Afterward, export your finished work in PDF since a lot of printers support this file format.
+And this is highly applicable if you prefer to have your modern business cards printed professionally.
 After printing your business cards, you can finally start handing them to prospects and other business people.